lisetmathew/Edubridge-data-analytics/Projects/Readme.md

 # Projects
 Repository contains all the projects of Python, presented in the form of Jupyter Notebooks.

-  ### Tools
+## Tools
 Python: Python3, NumPy, Pandas, Seaborn, Matplotlib

-  ### Skills
+## Skills

-       Python3 , Machine Learning, Data Analysis, Statistical Modeling, Data Visualization, Statistics
+Python3 , Machine Learning, Data Analysis, Data Visualization, Statistics.

- ### Contents
+## Contents

-       Data analysis and Visualization
+### Data analysis and Visualization

-              EDA in Netflix
+### •	EDA in Netflix

-                    By Visualization and Descriptive Statistics finding the main countries having more netflix subscription and the number of shows and movies provided by the netflix in different countries.
+   By Visualization and Descriptive Statistics finding the main countries having more  Netflix subscription and the number of shows and movies provided by the Netflix in different countries.

+### •	Web Scraping

+   Scraping a data from a link and doing EDA and visualization on it we find the preference of the people on the product.